 Energy usage of slow cookers

 There has been a general belief that slow cookers are energy efficient, but that belief has been challenged.

 Slow cookers “run with lower energy wattage (70-250 watts) than a conventional electric oven (2000-3000 watts).
 However, while slow cookers’ heating elements stay on continuously, electric ovens cycle their elements on and off as needed to maintain temperature, often being on for only about one fourth of the actual cooking time.
 And, modern ovens are well-insulated to retain heat.
 Assuming you would use a slow cooker on high for twice as many hours as your electric oven, the energy usage would probably come out about the same.”
 Gray, Sherry.
 University of Connecticut Extension Service.
 Are Crock Pots Economical?
 Accessed January 2016 at http://sustainableliving.uconn.edu/articles/crockpots.php

 Other factors with oven use include being able to fit many things in at once.

 Much of a slow cooker’s heat is lost out through the sides, which also makes them dangerous to touch during operation.

-There are now insulation slow cookers on the market.
-In addition to reducing their energy consumption, the insulated sides also make the sides safe to touch during operation.
-And, insulated slow cookers can be good for cooking in the summer months, as the heat in them is contained: consequently, they don’t heat up the whole house, which you then have to run the air conditioner to cool back down.
+There are now insulated slow cookers on the market.
+In addition to reducing their energy consumption, the insulation also make the sides safe to touch during operation.
+And, insulated slow cookers can be good for cooking in the summer months, as the heat in them is contained: consequently, they don’t help nudge the kitchen into a warm range which you then have to run the air conditioner to cool back down.